David M. Greenberg

-Early life and education
+Early life

 Born in New York, Greenberg was raised in the suburbs of Philadelphia.
 He suffered from a congenital birth defect and was hospitalized when he was two weeks old.
 During this time, his grandfather sang to him, helping him to recover, which influenced Greenberg's career, as told by Greenberg in a TEDx talk in 2021.

-Greenberg began to play saxophone at the age of 10.
-At age 14, he began lessons with Dave LeCompte who taught him improvisational methods from Dennis Sandole, who was John Coltrane's teacher in Philadelphia.
+Greenberg began to play saxophone at the age of ten.
+At age fourteen, he began lessons with Dave LeCompte who taught him improvisational methods from Dennis Sandole, who was John Coltrane's teacher in Philadelphia.
 He then went on to study with Larry Mckenna, Ralph Bowen, and Joel Frahm.
-Greenberg went on his first European tour at age 16.
+Greenberg went on his first European tour at age sixten.

 He studied psychology at Rutgers University, music performance at Mason Gross School of the Arts, and aesthetics at the University of Milan in Italy via the Euroscholars Program.
 During his undergraduate studies, he completed two honors theses: one on the philosophy of music and the other, a psychobiography of John Coltrane under the supervision of George Atwood, for which he received the award for the best honors thesis.

 He graduated first in his class with an MPhil in social and developmental psychology from the University of Cambridge.
 Then, funded by the International Cambridge Trusts, he obtained his PhD in psychology from the University of Cambridge, where he was supervised by Peter J. Rentfrow, advised by Michael E. Lamb, and collaborated with Simon Baron-Cohen.

 Before becoming a Zuckerman Fellow in social neuroscience at the Gonda Brain Sciences Center at Bar-Ilan University, he received postdoctoral clinical training in clinical psychology from the City University of New York, and in music therapy from Anglia Ruskin University.
 Greenberg received additional training and worked at the New York University Child Study Center and the National Institutes of Health, where he was advised by personality psychologist Robert R. McCrae.
 He is also a Fellow of the Academy of Medical Sciences' Daniel Turnberg Fellowship.
 Greenberg's work involves interdisciplinary collaborations with Cambridge University, Harvard University, Stanford University, Columbia University, University of Pennsylvania, and McGill University.